Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 = Varying Prices on Product Variations is Tedious and Error-Prone =

 Want to add $5 to every blue product you sell?
 Maybe you sell jewelry with birthstones, and some stones just cost more than others.
-WooCommerce does not have ability to specify a price markup by individual attribute, so if all "large" products cost 8% more you have to manually calculate and change every "large" variation.
-Plugins that attempt to mitigate the problem by applying metadata to simple products create thier own set of problems with inventory control.
+If all "large" products cost 8% more you have to manually calculate and change every "large" variation of every product.

 = Markup by Attribute Adds 'Markup' to Attribute Terms =